Matthew-HMS/Patrol-night-light/README.md

 ### Step 5.
 Set up Motion (Optional)

-Follow the instructions in this [tutorial](https://pimylifeup.com/raspberry-pi-webcam-server/) to set up the motion.
+Follow the instructions in this [tutorial](https://pimylifeup.com/raspberry-pi-webcam-server/) to set up the Motion.
 Remember to enable the camera in the `raspi-config` file.

 When Motion is on, it will occupy the camera's resource.
 So you can't use the Motion and `run.py` at the same time.
-However, the motion will automatically turn on when you reboot the pi.
+However, the Motion will automatically turn on when you reboot the pi.

 Turn it off by typing this in the terminal.
 >⚠️ **You have to turn it off before running the `run.py` file.**